Frequently Asked Questions About Industrial Hemp

 What is industrial hemp?

-Industrial hemp, sometimes called simply ‘hemp’, is a variety of the Cannabis Sativa plant species.
+Industrial hemp sometimes called simply ‘hemp’, is a variety of the Cannabis Sativa plant species.
 It is a very fast-growing plant that can survive in a range of conditions, including harsh ones.
 In terms of appearance, the leaves look very much like the marijuana plant which more people are familiar with, but the plant itself has a more bamboo-like appearance.
 However, it tense to grow more densely.

-Is industrial hemp different to marijuana?
+Is industrial hemp different from marijuana?

 Yes.
 Hemp and marijuana are both varieties of Cannabis Sativa, but they are not one and the same.
-For starters, hemp can be grown almost anywhere since it is a very adaptable, hardy plant, whereas marijuana requires carefully controlled conditions and is often grown indoors.
+For starters, hemp can be grown almost anywhere since it is a very adaptable, hardy plant, whereas marijuana requires carefully controlled factors and is often grown indoors.

 Perhaps the most crucial difference is their cannabinoid content.
 While marijuana is famed for its psychoactive properties that come from a high level of tetrahydrocannabinol (THC), industrial hemp contains less than 0.3% THC per dry weight, by legal definition.
 In short, hemp and marijuana have different cannabinoid contents, and therefore possess different properties.